CyberCommunityClub/CatchTheCriminal/OnlineForum.md

 **Glan:** Which planet did ya come from **@Nolaaa**?

-**Nolaaa:** I moved from Zuliqua to America.
+**Nolaaa:** I moved from Zuliqua to Earth.
 Quite the difference I must say.

 **Kynz:** Oh how cool!
 Anyone interested in purchasing a bracelet?
 I have a really nice one that I'm looking to sell.